Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- In 45 of 92 matches this season, Carolina and its opponent have combined to finish above 6 goals.
+- In 45 of 92 matches this season, Carolina and its opponent have combined for more than 6 goals.

-- In the 23 times this season the Hurricanes have been a moneyline favorite, they have gone 14-9 in those games.
+- The Hurricanes are 14-9 when listed as a moneyline favorite this season.

-- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.
+- The Devils have been made the underdog eight times this season, and upset their opponent four times.

-- New Jersey has gone 3-1 when sportsbooks have made them underdogs of +115 or longer on the moneyline.
+- New Jersey is 3-1 when oddsmakers have listed them as underdogs of +115 or longer on the moneyline.

 Hurricanes Player Props